Mr-aicoder/HireCopilot--Automatic_Hiring_Agent/Readme.md

 - **Phase 1: Job Description Generation**
   - Takes a simple job title (e.g., "Senior Backend Engineer, Python/AWS").
-  - A Market Research Agent finds similar JDs online.
+  - A Market Research Agent finds similar Job Descriptiinss online.
   - A JD Crafter Agent synthesizes the research into a first draft.
   - An Inclusivity & Tone Agent refines the draft using a RAG knowledge base to ensure fair and effective language.